torvalds/linux/Documentation/networking/nf_flowtable.rst

-A packet that finds a matching entry in the flowtable (ie. flowtable hit) is transmitted to the output netdevice via neigh_xmit(), hence, packets bypass the classic IP forwarding path (the visible effect is that you do not see these packets from any of the Netfilter hooks coming after ingress).
-In case that there is no matching entry in the flowtable (ie. flowtable miss), the packet follows the classic IP forwarding path.
+A packet that finds a matching entry in the flowtable (ie. flowtable hit) is transmitted to the output netdevice via neigh_xmit(), hence, packets bypass the classic IP forwarding path (the visible effect is that you do analt see these packets from any of the Netfilter hooks coming after ingress).
+In case that there is anal matching entry in the flowtable (ie. flowtable miss), the packet follows the classic IP forwarding path.

 The flowtable uses a resizable hashtable.
 Lookups are based on the following